 Victims of motorcycle accidents may suffer serious, debilitating injuries or worse.
-In fact, it may come as no surprise to hear that motorcycle riders are dozens of times more likely to die in a traffic accident than an occupant of a passenger vehicle.
+In fact, it may come as no surprise to hear that, motorcycle riders are much more likely to die in a traffic accident than an occupant of a passenger vehicle.
 Many different factors may lead to motorcycle accidents, but often they are caused by the negligence of an aggressive, reckless, or distracted driver.
-At the Law Office of Talbott, Lampert, and Stoner, P.A. in Pensacola, our injury attorneys help people who have been seriously hurt in motorcycle accidents across the Florida panhandle and in southern Alabama.
+At the Law Office of J.J.
+Talbott, P.A. in Pensacola, our injury attorneys help people who have been seriously hurt in motorcycle accidents across the Florida panhandle and in southern Alabama.
 We fight to get you the compensation you deserve.

 Motorcycle Riders Face Serious Injuries in Collisions

 Many factors come together to make traffic and highway motorcycle accidents particularly dangerous.
 Of course, riders are exposed and vulnerable to an impact with another vehicle, the roadway, or a stationary object, with little to protect them besides the bike they are on and perhaps a helmet and some leathers.
 But there are other factors as well.
 Bikers may have limited visibility to see what is happening with traffic around them and up ahead, and they are harder to be seen by drivers of cars, trucks, and SUVs.
 The maneuverability of a bike means they often travel faster than the traffic around them and make lane changes more frequently, but at the same time, there are limits to their safe handling and stability which other drivers may not understand.